igorwojda/android-showcase/README.md

 application suitable for bigger teams during extended [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management).

-This project is being maintained to stay up to date with leading industry standards.
-Please check the [CONTRIBUTING](CONTRIBUTING.md) page if you want to help.

 ## Application Scope

 The `android-showcase` displays information about music albums.
 The data is loaded from